josiahe2793/about-jayden/README.md

 [jaydenw4157@hstat.org](https://sites.google.com/a/hstat.org/jaydenw4157sep11/)

-_I have lived in Park Slope since I was born.
+_I lived in Park Slope since I was born.
 I've been learning about computer science since middle school.
 Some of my hobbies are:_

 * Watching TV